 - Ethereal Email – It's a fake SMTP service aimed at Nodemailer users.
-It's a totally free anti-transactional email service that never delivers messages.
+It's an open source anti-transactional email service that never delivers messages.

 - Mailtrap – It's a lot more easy and practical solution with a fake SMTP server.
 There is no need to struggle with any kind of installation or setup.
 All you have to do is configure your SMTP server using the credentials provided.

-- FakeSMTP – It's a free fake SMTP server with a graphical user interface, written in the Java programming language for quickly testing emails in applications.
+- FakeSMTP – It's an open source fake SMTP server with a graphical user interface, written in the Java programming language for quickly testing emails in applications.

 - testmail.app – Automated end-to-end email testing tool.
 Test new user signups, transactional emails and drip campaigns, deliverability and spam scores, and more with an infinite number of private email addresses and inboxes.
 Integrates with your Continuous Integration and Continuous Delivery(CI/CD) process.
 This includes anti-spam testing.

 In order to ensure a good user experience, it is important to test email flows, especially because these flows may sometimes be the basis for general functions such as login confirmation.
 MailHog makes email testing a breeze.
 This is a very practical way to test your website or web application’s email.
 In addition, MailHog can be easily set up on almost all popular platforms and has a user-friendly Web interface.

 Atatus provides a set of performance measurement tools to monitor and improve the performance of your frontend, backends, logs and infrastructure applications in real-time.
 Our platform can capture millions of performance data points from your applications, allowing you to quickly resolve issues and ensure digital customer experiences.